avi12/web-ext-deploy/README.md

     This can be done by doing **one** of the following:
     - Uploading the ZIP that contains the [source code](https://www.npmjs.com/package/zip-self) to a public folder on a storage service (e.g. [Google Drive](https://drive.google.com))
     - Making the extension's code open source on a platform like GitHub, with clear instructions on the `README.md`, and then linking to its repository.

+    Note that you **do not** want to store the deployment script with your extension package, as the review team will have access to your precious cookies.
+    If you'll open-source the extension on GitHub, you can exclude the deployment script by listing it in `.gitignore`

 Examples: